freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/search-and-replace.md

 # --description--

-اجري بحث واستبدال علي الجملة باستخدام المعطيات (arguments) المقدمة وأنتج الجملة الجديدة.
+Perform a search and replace on the sentence using the arguments provided and return the new sentence.

-إن المعطى الأولى جملة التي سيجري البحث والاستبدال عليها.
+First argument is the sentence to perform the search and replace on.

-إن المعطى الثانية كلمة التي استبدلتها (سابقا).
+Second argument is the word that you will be replacing (before).

-أما المعطى الثالث ما سيحل محل المعطى الثاني (سلفا).
+Third argument is what you will be replacing the second argument with (after).

-**ملاحظة:** احتفظ بحالة الحرف الأول في الكلمة الأصلية عند استبدالها. على سبيل المثال إذا كنت تقصد استبدال كلمة `Book` بكلمة `dog`، ينبغي استبدالها كـ `Dog`
+**Note:** Preserve the case of the first character in the original word when you are replacing it.
+For example if you mean to replace the word `Book` with the word `dog`, it should be replaced as `Dog`

 # --hints--

-`myReplace("Let us go to the store", "store", "mall")` يجب أن يعيد المقطع النصي `Let us go to the mall`.
+`myReplace("Let us go to the store", "store", "mall")` should return the string `Let us go to the mall`.

 ```js
 assert.deepEqual(